Pa-O-La/GettingAndCleaningData/CodeBook.md

 4 Merge
 =================
-Merge the training and the test sets to create one data set and remove duplicated and invalid names
+Merge the training and the test sets to create one data set and remove duplicated and invalid names.
+The dataset has 10299 observations for 564 variables (561 features + activity + subject + type).

 5 Filter
 =================
 Extract only the measurements on the mean and standard deviation for each measurement by searching the string 'mean' and 'std' in upper and lower case.
 There are only 86 columns with that features.
-The resulting dataset contains subject.id, activity and these 86 feature.
+The resulting dataset contains subject.id, activity and these 86 feature (88 variables).

 6 Describe
 =================